18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 Stop believing people that are selling lies like the ones above.

-Note: This is the very reason why our mentoring programs are 3 months it minimum.
-If you want real lasting results, you need to put in real quality attention and effort.
+Note: This is the very reason why our mentoring programs are 3 months it minimum (and generally around 6 months).
+If you want real lasting results, you need to put in quality attention and effort long term.

 3) You may actually need to be single for awhile.